axondeepseg/axondeepseg/docs/source/documentation.rst

 Morphometrics file
 ~~~~~~~~~~~~~~~~~~

 The resulting **'axon_morphometrics.csv/xlsx'** file will contain the following columns headings.
 Most of the metrics are computed using `skimage.measure.regionprops <https://scikit-image.org/docs/stable/api/skimage.measure.html#regionprops>`_.
+By default for axon shape, that is, `circle` the equivalent diameter is used.
+For `ellipse` axon shape, minor axis is used as the diameter.
+The equivalent diameter is defined as the diameter of a circle with the same area as the region.

 .. list-table::
    :widths: 20 80